 This wouldn't come as a surprise to anyone familiar with Tim's track record in pulling in a crowd.
 It certainly was no surprise to us, because we'd already worked with him for several years when he was librarian at the Rancho Cordova Library (in Sacramento).
 It was no easy task reeling them in there, either, but Tim always managed to do it.
 While we were in town this time, we had a discussion with him about his modus operandi.
 Did he have any pointers, we wondered, that he could pass along to other librarians?
 He did indeed, and we thought it would be a good idea to put them in writing.
 We also thought it would be a good idea to ask other librarians if they had any tips to contribute.
-So here it is, the best of the advice that we've gleaned about audience building from librarians who have been very adept at it (with some additional observations from our own twenty years' experience).
+So here it is, the best of the advice that we've gleaned about audience building from librarians who have been very adept at it (with some additional observations from our own thirty-plus years' experience).
 If you are a children's librarian, we hope you will find something here to inspire you, something that will induce the public to push the fire code to its limits at your branch.

 It is important, of course, to publicize the event in the media; yet it amazes us how many libraries don't do this.
 And don't assume that just hitting the major newspaper in your area will do the trick.
 As Pat Flitcroft at Coos Bay (OR) Library notes, "I blanket the media – all of them."
 And because they've become accustomed to hearing from her, they pay more attention and give her library the kind of exposure that demands the public's attention.
 TV coverage in particular is pure gold – IF you can find a way to get a news crew there BEFORE the performance.
 The trouble is they're often just interested in filming a clip of the performance itself, which will air long after the audience has come and gone.
-Ellen Book of Pinecrest (FL) library insists, "it's important to be able give a one minute commercial about your library.
+Ellen Book of Pinecrest (FL) library insists, "it's important to be able to give a one minute commercial about your library.
 Any more and you risk people losing interest."

 We would add that we have found one of the most effective publicity tools does not involve the media at all: laminated posters that we mail out in advance to libraries where we are scheduled.
 They feature dynamic color photos of us and you know what they say about a picture being worth a news story, or something like that.
 If the performers you schedule don't supply similar materials, then consider making your own posters to promote them, if you don't already.
 (Large posters, not just standard size flyers.)
 They really are much more effective than just listing the event on a flyer or website.
 The Modesto (CA) Library in particular has impressed us with the large banners it makes promoting our appearances.

 Peggy Northcraft of the Hannibal (MO) Free Library has another trick we like, and it always seems to help pack the house: "I design a bookmark which goes to each child and is handed out over the desk here at the Library.
-I use the art work for the reading club theme and list the shows we are having.
+I use the artwork for the reading club theme and list the shows we are having.
 Always stress that the shows are free!”

 In some towns, we've seen our programs advertised on the marquees at malls or other public places.
 Some community organizations are able to obtain corporate sponsorship in promoting their programs.
 It's a bit odd to see our name on the same banner as Pepsi, but hey, if it works, we're all for it.
 And in some places, we've seen flyers posted in bathrooms, where they're certain to draw attention to themselves.